Gekyzo/hipoteca-piqueras/README.md

 ### 4. Configure the App

 1. Open your deployed site
-2. Enter your Supabase URL and anon key
+2. Enter your Supabase URL and Publishable key
-3. Start adding items!
+3. Start tracking payments!

 ## Local Development